Pipeline YAML Reference#

 The parallelism

-property expects integer value larger than 1
+property expects integer values larger than 1

 .